Keswick Adventures Blog

 Swimming

 Take a dip in one of the lakes or quiet river pools of the Lake District.
-Wild swimming is proven to be excellent exercise and a brilliant stress reliever.
-Pop on your cossie or wetsuit, and dip your toes.
+Wild swimming is proven to be excellent exercise and a brilliant stress reliever, so pop on your cossie or wetsuit and dip your toes.
 Popular places to go wild swimming in the Lake District include Derwentwater, Borrowdale, Ullswater and Eskdale.
+Guided swims are also available from the likes of Suzanna Swims and Swim the Lakes.

 Found in both Whinlatter and Grizedale forests, Go Ape is a tree-top adventure with high-ropes courses, zip wires and suspended platforms.
 You're safely secured the whole time, but still feel the rush as you step out onto the tree-to-tree crossings with only thin air between you and the ground!

-For something similar but different, head to Brockhole on Windermere for trampolining in the sky!
-Treetop Nets is a series of springy nets in the tree canopy.
-Tunnels and slides also keep the whole experience fun and interesting!
+Brockhole-on-Windermere offers something similar wit their Treetop Trek adventures.
+Or try trampolining in the sky with Treetop Nets at the same location.
+This is a series of springy nets in the tree canopy, with tunnels and slides to also keep the whole experience fun and interesting!

 Of course, the best way to explore the landscape of the Lake District is to go walking.
 Whether you're up high or down low, there are routes for all ages, abilities, and inclinations.
 Our favourite walks around Keswick include Skiddaw, Latrigg, Catbells, and Friar's Crag.